Primordial black holes and secondary gravitational waves from inflationary model with a non-canonical kinetic term: Higgs model

 Accompanied by the production of PBHs, the large scalar perturbations induce GWs during radiation.
-These SGWs consist of the stochastic background, and they could be detected by the space based GW detectors like LISA \cite{Danzmann:1997hm,Audley:2017drz}, Taiji \cite{Hu:2017mde} and TianQin \cite{Luo:2015ght} in the future and provide additional constraints on the primordial Universe.
-We derive the energy density of induced SGWs in the radiation domination in detail in the appendix \ref{app:sgw}, and it is \cite{Inomata:2016rbd,Kohri:2018awv}
+These SIGWs consist of the stochastic background, and they could be detected by the space based GW detectors like LISA \cite{Danzmann:1997hm,Audley:2017drz}, Taiji \cite{Hu:2017mde} and TianQin \cite{Luo:2015ght} in the future and provide additional constraints on the primordial Universe.
+We present the energy density of SIGWs in the radiation domination in detail in the Appendix \ref{app:sgw}, and it is \cite{Inomata:2016rbd,Kohri:2018awv}

 where $I_\text{RD}$ is defined in Eq. \eqref{irdeq1}.
-Substituting the numerical results of the power spectra of the models listed in Table \ref{higgst1} into Eq. \eqref{gwres1}, we obtain the energy density $\Omega_{\text{GW}}$ of the induced SGWs for the corresponding models and the results are shown in Fig. \ref{gwhiggs}.
-The peak frequencies of these SGWs are shown in Table \ref{higgst2}.
-From Table \ref{higgst2}, we see that the peak frequencies of the SGWs are around mHz, $10^{-6}$Hz and nHz respectively.
+Substituting the numerical results for the power spectra of the models listed in Table \ref{higgst1} into Eq. \eqref{gwres1}, we obtain the energy density $\Omega_{\text{GW}}$ of SIGWs for the corresponding models and the results are shown in Fig. \ref{gwhiggs}.
+The peak frequencies $f_c$ of these SIGWs are shown in Table \ref{higgst2}.
+From Table \ref{higgst2}, we see that the peak frequencies of the SIGWs are around mHz, $10^{-6}$Hz and nHz respectively.
 For the models H11 and H21, both $\mathcal{P}_\zeta$ and $\Omega_{\text{GW}}$ have sharp peaks.
-The mHz and nHz SGWs may be detected by LISA/Taiji/TianQin and PTA respectively.
+The mHz and nHz SIGWs may be detected by LISA/Taiji/TianQin and PTA respectively.
 For the models H12 and H22, the enhanced $\mathcal{P}_\zeta$ has half-domed shape and $\Omega_{\text{GW}}$ has a broad shape which spans a wide frequency bands.
-The models H12s and H22s which produce the stellar mass PBHs are excluded by the EPTA data \cite{Ferdman:2010xq,Hobbs:2009yy,McLaughlin:2013ira,Hobbs:2013aka}.
-The models H12w, H12e, H22w and H22e can be tested by LISA/Taiji/TianQin.
+The models H12s and H22s which produce the stellar mass PBHs and have a broad shape for $\Omega_{\text{GW}}$ are excluded by the EPTA data \cite{Ferdman:2010xq,Hobbs:2009yy,McLaughlin:2013ira,Hobbs:2013aka}, while the models H11s and H21s generating SIGWs with a sharp peak can be tested by SKA \cite{Moore:2014lga}.
+The models H11w, H12w, H12e, H21w, H22w and H22e can be tested by LISA/Taiji/TianQin.
+However, the models H11e and H21e which generate SIGWs with a sharp peak is beyond the reach of either SKA or LISA/Taiji/TianQin.

+From the point of view of the effective field theory, the lower dimensional terms in $f(\phi)$ need to be taken into account, i.e., we need to consider $f(\phi)=f_0\phi^{22}+\delta f$ with $\delta f=\sum_{n=4}^{21}C_n \phi^n$ and $C_n<O(1)$.
+To consider the effects of the lower dimensional terms of $f(\phi)$, we choose $\delta f=\sum_{n=4}^{21}\phi^n$ and as an example we apply the correction $\delta f$ to the model H11w.
+The model with the correction $\delta f$ in $f(\phi)$ is called H11wf.
+We choose the same parameters for the models H11w and H11wf and the results are shown in Tables \ref{higgst1} and \ref{higgst2}.
+From Tables \ref{higgst1} and \ref{higgst2}, we see that the results for the models H11wf and H11w are almost the same.
+Therefore, the lower dimensional terms have little effect on the enhancement mechanism and the correction $\delta f$ does not spoil the enhancement mechanism.